SOLID STATE PRESS

 The Rock Cycle

-Your earth science teacher just assigned the rock cycle, your exam is in three days, and your textbook is 600 pages long.
+Your earth science teacher just assigned the rock cycle, your exam is in three days, and your textbook is overwhelming.
 This guide is not that.

-**TLDR: The Rock Cycle** covers everything a high school or early college student needs to understand how rocks form, transform, and recycle — in under 20 pages.
+**TLDR: The Rock Cycle** covers everything a high school or early college student needs to understand how rocks form, transform, and recycle — short by design.
 You'll get a clear explanation of the three rock families (igneous, sedimentary, and metamorphic), the minerals and processes behind each one, and the plate-tectonic engine that drives the whole system.
 Each section leads with the key idea, backs it up with concrete examples and worked numbers, and calls out the misconceptions that cost students points on tests.

 This is the kind of geology basics for high school students that cuts straight to what matters: how magma cools into granite or basalt, how sand grains lithify into sandstone, how heat and pressure recrystallize rock without melting it, and how diverging and converging plates connect all three families into one continuous cycle.
 The final section ties the rock cycle to soil, fossil fuels, building materials, and Earth's carbon balance — the "why does this matter" questions that show up on AP and college exams.